gridsome/gridsome.org/docs/server-api.md

 ## api.createPages(fn)

 Create pages programmatically from nodes or other data.
 The handler for this hook will be re-executed when nodes are changed in store.
-Pages that are not created will be garbage collected.
+Pages that are not re-created will be garbage collected.

 ```js
 module.exports = function (api) {